 Sheffield Wednesday team news and predicted XI to face Sunderland

-Sheffield Wednesday take on Sunderland in the first leg in the semi-final of the League One play-offs this evening.
+Sheffield Wednesday take on Sunderland tonight as they seek revenge following their 1-0 defeat in the first leg of their League One play-off semi-final.

-Sheffield Wednesday finished 4th in League One following their relegation from the Championship and will be hoping to make a quick return to the second tier.
+Darren Moore’s side were defeated 1-0 in the first leg on Wearside and will be hoping to overturn that result with the home advantage in Hillsborough.

-It won’t be easy however, as Sunderland aim to make it third time lucky in the play-offs this season and under head coach Alex Neil, they look a threat to any side.
+The Stadium of Light was packed out and it did seem to have an impact on the visiting team, with Sheffield Wednesday struggling to get a hold on the game and, for the majority, Sunderland looked comfortable.

 Sheffield Wednesday team news

-Dominic Iorfa and Tyreece John-Jules are both long term injuries with Iorfa targeting a play-off final return and John-Jules out for the season
+Dominic Iorfa and Tyreece John-Jules are both long-term injuries and whilst Iorfa hoping to be fit for the play-off final should they get there, John-Jules won’t feature until next season.

-Key player Barry Bannan was picked up an injury in the latter stages of the win over Portsmouth and will be training on Thursday afternoon, making for a nervous wait for Moore and co.
-Harlee Dean will also be targeting a return after missing out on the Pompey affair.
+Harlee Dean returned to the squad last time out following his slight fitness concern.

-Ciaran Brennan picked up a knock a few weeks back, but this game might come too soon for the young defender.
+Ciaran Brennan picked up a knock a short while back and didn’t feature in the first leg despite training that week, and it’s unknown whether this one will come too soon too.

 Sheffield Wednesday predicted XI